nahueldsanchez/pwn2win_ctf_federated_sophia_writeup/Readme.md

     ...
 ```

-* The next constant is a ID, I've left it without changes
+* The next constant is an ID, I left it without changes

 * String __torch__ tells the code what deserializer should be used.
-This is key for us, as the Torch deserializer is the vulnerable one using the unsafe pickle.load function
+This is key for us, as the Torch deserializer is the vulnerable one using the unsafe `pickle.load` function

-Based on these points and taking the Torch.Tensor object we can craft our exploit as follows:
+Based on these points and taking the `Torch.Tensor` object we can craft our exploit as follows:

 ```Python
 import argparse